Lumps and Bumps on the Eyelid

 Have other systemic medical conditions, such as Diabetes mellitus.

 Have a local eyelid condition such as Blepharitis

 Warm Compresses: with a warm washcloth or meibomian bags

 Antibiotic ointment: this is prescribed by your eye doctor to treat bacterial infections

 Steroid injections: sometimes performed by your eye doctor to reduce swelling around a chalazion

 Surgical Removal: for recurrent bumps that do not go away after other treatments

 Sebaceous Cysts: These cysts differ from other eye cysts as they occur anywhere on the body.
 They are derived from sebaceous glands in the skin and are filled with sebaceous material (sebum).
 They are generally found in locations with many hair follicles, particularly the brow area and eye skin folds around the eye.
 They can become large and painful if they become infected and can sometimes obstruct vision.
 All cysts should be removed by excision to ensure the entire lining of the cyst is taken in order to avoid recurrence.

 Papillomas are the most common lesion of the eyelid.
-These growths occur in middle aged and elderly individuals and may be solitary or multiple.
+These growths occur in middle-aged and elderly individuals and may be solitary or multiple.
 They are not harmful and typically do not affect vision.
 They usually affect appearance only.
 Treatment is by surgical excision.

 Eyelid Skin Cancer: They are multiple types of cancer that can form on the eyelids and around the eye.
 If you have a skin growth that does not appear like any of these common non-harmful growths then speak with your doctor.
-These type of growths need to be treated by an eye surgeon specialised in Oculoplastic surgery, as wide excision and reconstruction surgery may be required.
+These types of growths need to be treated by an eye surgeon specialized in Oculoplastic surgery, as wide excision and reconstruction surgery may be required.
 We do not treat eyelid cancers at Moor Eye Care.